reddxae/unrestrict/README_en.md

 <ins>*Authentication*</ins> (optional):
 * Change the username and password to custom values.
 It's recommended to use long values.
-* In the Secret Token subsection, enable Secure Login.
-The automatically generated secret token can be changed to a custom one.
+* Enabling 2FA is strongly recommended (especially if your connection to the panel is not secure).
+Scan the QR code or manually enter the secret key using your one-time code generator.
 *Save changes with the Save button.*

 <ins>*Telegram Bot*</ins> (optional):
 Create a bot:
 * Open your Telegram client and contact [@BotFather.](https://t.me/BotFather) Create a new bot with a random name and username.
 In the congratulatory message about the successful creation of the bot, find and copy the bot access token.
 * If you have a third-party client/ID showing enabled in experimental settings: go to Settings/your profile and copy your account ID; if you have the official client, send any message in a chat and reply to it with the /id command.

 Return to the web panel:
 * Telegram Token: paste the bot access token obtained from [@BotFather.](https://t.me/BotFather)